huanyu/webpack-template-for-static-page/README.md

 webpack-template-for-static-page

->This is a simple framework and build tools for anyone to create static html page.
-It is far beyond complete right now.
+>This is a simple framework and a build tool for anyone to create static html page, with es6/scss support.
+>It is far beyond complete right now, do not use it in production.

 ## Build Setup